sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/index.md

 ## Troubleshooting

+### Debugging with your browser
+Security Assertion Markup Language (SAML) is a common web protocol used pass authorized credentials between two web applications, a service provider (SP, Sourcegraph in this instance), and an Identity Provider (IdP, see our [list](#IdentityProviders) of IdP's above).
+This communication is conducted via XML assertions.

+When debugging a problem with SAML its often helpful to use your browsers developer tools to directly observer the XML assertions and their contents.

+### Enable logging in Sourcegraph containers
 Set the env var `INSECURE_SAML_LOG_TRACES=1` to log all SAML requests and responses on:

 - [Docker Compose](../../install/docker-compose/index.md) and [Kubernetes](../../install/kubernetes/index.md): the `sourcegraph-frontend` deployment